 The study of justice and peace through the application of the social teaching of the Catholic Church and the findings of social and political science.
 Prerequisites: CORE 179 or appropriate transfer status; ENG 111.
-Not open to students who have completed POL/THL/SJU/PJU 278.
-This course partially fulfills the Social and Behavioral Science requirement.

-POL/CRJ/SOC 379C CORE: Causes of Collective Violence: Terrorism, Genocide, War 3 Credits
+POL/CRJ/SOC 379C CORE: Violence and Change: Terrorism, Genocide, War 3 Credits